Deep Fried Brussels Sprouts with Bacon

 Raise your hand if you despised Brussels sprouts growing up.
 (Hint, my hand is raised).
 These little green veggies were definitely on my do not eat list as a child, that is until I discovered the brilliance of a deep fried Brussels sprout.

 This super simple recipe captures all that I love about a fried sprout, crispy outsides, tender middles, no odd cabbage smell, and a hearty handful of bacon that gets fried all in the same pot.
-Add to that a generous bowl of my Maple Mustard Vinaigrette, and Brussels sprouts are forever redeemed.
+Served up with this sriracha mayo recipe, my chipotle lime sauce, or my tangy maple mustard vinaigrette, and Brussels sprouts are forever redeemed.

 Brussels or Brussel?